Seoul Biennale of architeCTure & Urbanism | 2017

 These projects also provided viewers the opportunity to explore in this public venue, the common values that cities around the world promote, and to question city governance and proposed policy direction .

 Regional Urban Centers Project: Historical maps of the Region courtesy of the Bank of Cyprus Cultural Foundation Collection

 Nicosia City Project: Historical maps of the City courtesy of the Leventis Municipal Museum of Nicosia & the Bank of Cyprus Cultural Foundation Collection

 THEMATIC Exhibition "NINE COMMONS" | DONUIMUN MUSEUM VILLAGE

-The Thematic Exhibition is housed within the Donuimun Museum Village, a newly-renovated village rich in history and culture that was achieved through Seoul's urban restoration efforts.
+The Thematic Exhibition was housed within the Donuimun Museum Village, a newly-renovated village rich in history and culture that was achieved through Seoul's urban restoration efforts.
 It is home to remodeled traditional Korean 'hanok' timber houses, and about 30 buildings dating from the Japanese colonial era to the 1980s.
-The Museum Village has a central square, restaurant, café, library, shops, the Seoul History Museum next door with a movie theater, and the parks of Gyeonghuigung Palace.
+The Museum Village had a central square, restaurant, café, library, shops, the Seoul History Museum next door with a movie theater, and the parks of Gyeonghuigung Palace.

 The EM/MENA Project at the Urban Foodshed | “Going Beyond Sustainable: water. soil. land. food.”

 The first iteration of ACTIVATE's research-based EM/MENA Project was also presented in the 'Urban Foodshed' section of the Thematic Exhibition.
 In this venue, this ongoing initiative focused on the extra-urban perspective of the escalating resource crises within the region of the Eastern Mediterranean, Middle East and North Africa.